Appdynamics/PCF-ServiceBroker/README.md

  1. [Private install](http://docs.pivotal.io/pivotalcf/getstarted/) of PCF
  2. [Ops Manager](https://network.pivotal.io/) and [Ops Metrics Tile](https://network.pivotal.io/)

+> Details

+This tile once deployed, will create two separate orgs for two different purposes:

+ 1. **AppDynamicsServiceBroker-service-org**  - This org is used for deploying AppDynamics Service Broker application.
+Memory requirement = 1024MB
+ 2. **PCF-OpsMetrics-service-org** - This org is used for deploying AppDynamics Machine Agent with Cloud Foundry extension.
+Memory requirement  = 2048MB

+In totality, this tile would consume ~5GB memory of the underlying PCF platform

 > NOTE

   **If using the AppDynamics tile, please ensure that you are using the *latest buildpack* for instrumenting applications using AppDynamics Service Broker Tile**